addr2data/aws-certification-prep/exercises/ex-006_GettingStartedLoadBalancing.rst

    * - '--security-groups $EX006_SG_LB'
      -
         + One or more Security Groups to control access to an Application Load-balancer.
-        + Security Groups are not applicable to Network Load-balancers.
+        + Security Groups are NOT applicable to Network Load-balancers.

 Output: